-Many medical conditions have multiple viable treatment options (known as preference-sensitive conditions), from taking prescription medication to having surgery.
+Many medical conditions have multiple viable treatment options (known as preference-sensitive conditions), from taking prescription medication to physical therapy to having surgery.
 However, studies show that patients are often uninformed or uninvolved in the decision making regarding their own treatment options.1 Shared decision making encourages physicians and patients to collaborate on treatment decisions, often leading to improved patient satisfaction and a reduction in unnecessary, higher cost options.

 Health Dialog's Shared Decision Making solution empowers patients to manage their care and make informed decisions on a range of conditions, such as knee and hip osteoarthritis, back pain, cardiovascular disease and more.
 We combine analytics, health coaching and decision aids to support patients in their decision making process and drive measurable cost savings for our clients.